SALT-NLP/CultureBank/README.md

 ## evaluation code (Ryan)
 1. `evaluation/convert_to_desc.py`: concatenates the fields in culturebank data and translates them into paragraphs of cultural descriptions.
 2. `evaluation/generate_questions.py`: generates questions for grounded evaluation based on the cultural descriptions.
+The released adapter is [here](https://huggingface.co/SALT-NLP/CultureBank-Question-Generator).
 3. `evaluation/generate_questions_aug.py`: generates questions for grounded evaluation based on the cultural descriptions with self-refinement method.
+The released adapter is [here](https://huggingface.co/SALT-NLP/CultureBank-Question-Generator).
 4. `evaluation/grounded_eval.py`: performs grounded evaluation on language models on the generated cultural questions.
 5. `evaluation/knowledge_entailment.py`: computes the knowledge entailment scores of models in the grounded evaluations.
 6. `evaluation/direct_eval.py`: performs direct evaluation on language models on CultureBank data.